 For instance, during development phases a Command Dictionary is developed along with models describing command behaviour and Flight Rules to observe while utilizing these commands.
 Similarly, Activity Type definition development begins earlier in the mission development phases.
 These two must be completed before operation phase begins, however, they can be continuously edited and refined throughout the mission.

 Although the diagram in Figure 7 represents mission operations phase as a single block, there are three distinct phases within this period.
-During Cruise, a primitive version of planning and sequencing is performed for longer execution periods, as the spacecraft is only executing non-critical activities like instrument check outs at a slow-paced cadence.
+During post-launch, missions with a cruise period perfom a version of planning and sequencing for longer execution periods, as the spacecraft is only executing activities like instrument check outs at a slow-paced cadence with no scientific observations.
 Early mission is generally the most critical portion of operations for a number of reasons.
 During this time, engineers must meticulously craft activity plans and sequences, comparatively analyse predicted models versus actual behaviour, all while their operations concepts, assumptions and instruments are being tested.
 During this period, many refinements are made, such as editing Flight Rules and Activity Models.
-Active mission is where a nominal process for Planning and Sequencing is refined and further automated for efficiency.
+Primary mission is where a nominal process for Planning and Sequencing is refined and further automated for efficiency.
 During this period models may continue to refine but at a much lower frequency.

 Additionally, during the development phases, high level scientific goals and objectives for the mission are specified in a Mission Plan.
 Mission planning concentrates on developing an end-to-end representation of the entire mission, capturing critical events at a high level, as compared to the routine planning operations.
 The fidelity of this representation varies from mission to mission.
 Development and maintenance of the mission plan starts early in the mission, Phase A or Phase B, however the mission maintains and updates the plan until the end of the mission.
 The details of mission planning will be discussed in the next section.